nobodxbodon/DiOc/How to install Glassfish 4.0 in Ubuntu 12.04.3 x64.md

 <h2>Pre-conditions</h2></br>
 A droplet with Ubuntu 12.04.3 x64 has been created in DigitalOcean.
 Login as root by ssh.
 Assuming there's no Java installed before or you have uninstalled them.</br>For this tutorial the droplet has 1G memory, as Java EE servers are quite demanding.

+<h2>What is Glassfish?</h2>
+GlassFish is an open-source application server and the reference implementation of Java EE.
+GlassFish 4.0 release supports the latest Java Platform, Enterprise Edition 7.
+It supports Enterprise JavaBeans, JPA, JavaServer Faces, JMS, RMI, JavaServer Pages, servlets, etc.

 <h2>Step One: Install Oracle Java 7</h2>
-Add new repository to get Oracle Installer
+In order to get Oracle Installer of Java 7, we need to add new apt repository:
 <pre># sudo add-apt-repository ppa:webupd8team/java</pre>

-When you get the following error
+I happen to confront the following error:
 <pre>sudo: add-apt-repository: command not found</pre>
-In order to use add-apt-repository, you need to install python-software-properties:
+The reason is the default installation of Ubuntu doesn't have the command installed.
+In order to use add-apt-repository, you need to install python-software-properties.
+Here's how to do it by apt-get:
 <pre>
 # sudo apt-get install python-software-properties
 </pre>
-Now you can add the new repository and install from Oracle Installer
+Now you can add the new repository and install from Oracle Installer as the first step:
 <pre>
-# sudo add-apt-repository ppa:webupd8team/java
+# sudo add-apt-repository ppa:webupd8team/java</pre>
+Make source list up-to-date:
-# sudo apt-get update
+<pre># sudo apt-get update</pre>
+Install Java 7 by apt-get:
-# sudo apt-get install oracle-java7-installer</pre>
+<pre># sudo apt-get install oracle-java7-installer</pre>

 After installing, confirm the current Java is Oracle version:
 <pre># java -version